-If the student wishes to appeal the decision of the hearing officer, such an appeal must be made in writing to the Campus President or Campus President's designee on any of the aforementioned grounds within seventy-two hours of receipt of the written notice of sanctions.
+If the student wishes to appeal the decision of the hearing officer, board, or panel such an appeal must be made in writing to the campus President's designee on any of the aforementioned grounds within three university calendar days of receipt of the written notice of sanctions.

-For good cause shown the campus President or campus President's designee may extend the seventy-two hour limitation on filing appeals.
+For good cause shown the campus President or campus President's designee may extend the three university calendar day limitation on filing appeals.